xregistry/spec/core/spec.md

     attribute's value.
   - Setting an entity's `modifiedat` value MUST NOT update any parent entity's `modifiedat` value.
-  - When present in a write operation request, the following applies:
+  - If present in a write operation request, the following applies:
     - If the request value is the same as the existing value, then the current date/time MUST be used as its new value.
     - If the request value is different than the existing value, then the